chakrabar/chakrabar.github.io/_posts/articles/2019-06-27-new-windows-terminal.md

 ---
 layout: post
-title: "The great new Windows Terminal"
+title: "The great new Windows 10 Terminal"
-excerpt: "The new Windows Terminal is now available for download (preview) in the Microsoft store.
+excerpt: "The new Terminal for Windows 10 is now available for download (preview) in the Microsoft store.
 It's sooo cool"
 date: 2019-06-27
 tags: [dev, programming, windows, wsl, terminal, commanline, cmd]
 categories: articles
 comments: true
 share: true
 published: true
-modified: 2019-06-30T17:15:00+05:30
+modified: 2019-07-13T11:35:00+05:30
 ---

 ## The new _Windows Terminal_

-Now the preview version is available to download from Microsoft store.
-You could always build it from the source code on [GitHub](https://github.com/microsoft/terminal).
+Now the preview version for Windows 10 terminal is available to [download](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) from Microsoft store.
+You could also build it from the source code on [GitHub](https://github.com/microsoft/terminal).

 So, what's this?
 And why would you care?

-This is like a whole new version of the classic `Command Prompt` commandline terminal on Windows, which is super cool, open source & comes with bunch of really helpful productivity features.
-If you are a developer, love to/need to use multiple command line applications (e.g. `cmd`, `PowerShell`, `Git`, `Bash` etc.) then this is for you.
-You can install this new terminal, and configure to suit your taste, and this can host all you command terminals in one place, separated by tabs, their individual settings, themes etc. You can even have background images, including ***animated GIFs !!***
+This is like a whole new version of the classic `Command Prompt` command-line terminal on Windows, which is super cool, open source & comes with bunch of really helpful productivity features.
+If you are a developer, love/need to use multiple command line applications (e.g. `cmd`, `PowerShell`, `Git`, `Bash` etc.) then this is for you.
+You can install this new terminal, and configure to suit your taste, and this can <u>host all you command terminals in one place</u>, separated by tabs, their individual settings, themes etc. You can even have background images, including ***animated GIFs !!***

 Some of the main features: